High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Summary

 In present work, we have studied the high moments of large Wigner random matrices with symmetrically distributed entries with the help of the improved version of the method proposed by Ya.
 Sinai and A. Soshnikov \cite{SS1,SS2,S}.
 This improvement consists of two main counterparts: first, in paper \cite{KV} the Sinai-Soshnikov method has been completed by the rigorous study of the classes of walks with large number of instants of broken tree structure; second, in the spirit of paper \cite{K}, the multiple edges were considered as the layers put one the basic structure of the first-passage graph.

 \vss The new approach developed allows one to consider Wigner random matrices $A^{(n)}$ whose entries are given by independent identically distributed random variables that have a finite number of moments.
-In particular, we have proved the existence and universality of the moments of random matrices with truncated elements, $\hat M_{2s_n}^{(n)} = \E \T (\hat A^{(n)})^{2s_n}$ in the limit of infinite $n$ and $s_n$ such that $s_n = \chi n^{2/3}$ with $\chi>0$.
+In particular, we have proved the existence and universality of limits of the moments of random matrices with truncated elements, $\hat M_{2s_n}^{(n)} = \E \T (\hat A^{(n)})^{2s_n}$ when $n$ and $s_n$ infinitely increase such that $s_n = \chi n^{2/3}$ with $\chi>0$.

 This can be considered as a step toward the proof of the universality of the Tracy-Widom law in the Wigner ensemble of random matrices whose elements have a number of moments finite.

 \vs